iterater/abm_book_rl_practice/intro.md

 ## Structure and topics

-The book is organized into four self-contained but complementary sections:
+The remaining book is organized into four self-contained but complementary sections:

 1. *Basics of Reinforcement Learning: The CartPole Model.* Covers basics ideas and concepts of RL, value iteration, and policy gradient methods.
 2. *Inverse Reinforcement Learning (IRL): Inferring Reward Functions.* Examines the problem of reward shaping from expert trajectories, demonstrates maximum entropy IRL.